alexko30/mobx-react-material-starter/README.md

 ### Library encapsulation

-Every library which is used in the project should be encapsulated in one file(s) to simply migrate from one library to another across the project.
+Every library which is used in the project should be encapsulated in one file(s) to simply migrate from one library to another across the project if it is needed.
 For example

 Instead of:
 ```tsx